Kate Green: Parliamentary career

 In February 2012, Green complained about a beer sold in the House of Commons Stranger's Bar, called Top Totty.
 The advertising plate on the pump handle featured an image of a bikini-clad bunny girl, which Green said "demeaned women".
 Leader of the House Sir George Young upheld her complaint and had the beer removed.
 The beer, brewed in Stafford by Slater's, had been recommended to the House in 2007 by Labour MP for Stafford David Kidney after a visit to Slater's Brewery.

 Green was re-elected in the 2015 general election on an increased voter turnout, managing to increase both the Labour Party's share and majority.

 Green became chair of Owen Smith's leadership campaign challenging Jeremy Corbyn in the 2016 leadership election.
 Green wrote in the New Statesman in September 2016: "Even when Jeremy gets that there's a problem, his solutions too often reinforce rather than address the root causes of gender inequality".

 Green held her seat at the 2017 and 2019 general elections.
-She announced in February 2022 that she would be standing down at the next general election.
-On 9 November 2022, she was announced as Mayor of Greater Manchester Andy Burnham's nominee to succeed Baroness Bev Hughes as Deputy Mayor for Policing; in order to take up the post, she resigned her seat in Parliament on 10 November.
+She announced in February 2022 that she would be standing down at the 2024 general election.
+On 9 November 2022, she was announced as Mayor of Greater Manchester Andy Burnham's nominee to succeed Baroness Bev Hughes as Deputy Mayor for Policing; in order to take up the post, she applied to become Crown Steward and Bailiff of the Manor of Northstead on 10 November, a procedural device which allows MPs to resign.

 Frontbench Opposition career

 Following a reshuffle of Labour's shadow ministerial team in October 2011, Green was promoted to junior Shadow Minister for Equalities.
 In October 2013, Green became Shadow Minister for Disabled People.

-Following Jeremy Corbyn's election as Leader of the Labour Party, Green was promoted again to the Official Opposition Shadow Cabinet serving as Shadow Minister for Women and Equalities.
+Following Jeremy Corbyn's election as Leader of the Labour Party, Green was promoted to the shadow cabinet as Shadow Minister for Women and Equalities.
 In a March 2016 speech, Corbyn advocated the decriminalisation of the sex industry, to which Green commented "without any discussion or consultation with his shadow cabinet, with me as his shadow minister for women and equalities, with women in the PLP or, to the best of my knowledge, with anyone in the wider Labour Party".
 She resigned from this position on 27 June 2016.